 Multiple products are available for safe tick prevention for cats.
 Our favorite is Revolution Plus, a topical product that only needs to be applied once a month.
 Unlike many other such products, after the application of Revolution Plus, cats do not need to be separated from family members until the product has dried.
 A simple hand-wash after an application is plenty!

-If your cat needs Revolution Plus, or if you have any questions about it please contact us at firstname.lastname@example.org.
+Contact us, today, if your cat needs Revolution Plus, or if you have any questions about it.

 In cat households where dogs also reside, special care is indicated to prevent dogs from bringing ticks into the house.
 Tick prevention products for your dog can be obtained from or recommended by your dog’s veterinarian.